Jiufen is a picturesque, small village near Taipei known for the traditional teahouses nestled in a mountain.

 - Visit Shengping Theater to learn about the history of Jiufen village for free

-💰 Expected cost: Jiufen Old Street does not have an entrance fee, but be ready to spend a few dollars shopping and eating your way through it.
-I spent less than $10 USD per person sampling five food stalls on Old Street.
+💰 Expected Cost: Jiufen Old Street does not have an entrance fee, but be ready to spend a few dollars shopping and eating your way through it.
+I spent less than $10 per person sampling five food stalls on Old Street.

-🍀 My take: Jiufen Old Street is small, but very lively and fun to walk through.
-The atmospheric street is almost worth the trip to Jiufen by itself.
+🍀 Lukiih’s Take: Jiufen Old Street is small, but very lively and fun to walk through.
+The charming atmospheric street with traditional architecture is almost worth the trip to Jiufen by itself.

 🤔 Why: One of the most iconic and aesthetic things to do in Jiufen is to have tea at a traditional teahouse.
 During this unique experience, you get to learn how tea is traditionally prepared and enjoy a tea set with snacks.

-✨ Where to visit: Jiufen’s most famous tea houses are Amei Teahouse, which has an iconic terrace decorated with red lanterns, and Jiufen Teahouse, which has an ornate interior.
+✨ Best Teahouses To Visit: Jiufen’s most famous tea houses are A-Mei Teahouse, which has an iconic terrace decorated with red lanterns, and Jiufen Teahouse, which has an ornate interior.
 Other tea houses in Jiufen include:

-- Artist Teahouse, an expensive and highly-rated teahouse.
-You can buy a preset tea set that includes some snacks in advance.
+- Artist Teahouse – an expensive and highly-rated teahouse.
+You can buy their preset tea set that includes some snacks in advance.

-- Skyline Tea House, which has a great view of Amei Teahouse.
+- Skyline Tea House – has a great view of Amei Teahouse.
 They also offer a tea set with snacks that can be paid for in advance.

-- Siidcha, which has a more modern take on the teahouses.
+- Siidcha – has a more modern take on the teahouses.
 They offer a Hakka tea set with scoops of ice cream.

-💰 Expected cost: You can expect to spend $10 to $20 USD for a tea set experience in one of Jiufen’s tea houses.
-I spent $19 USD per person at Amei Teahouse, which included a tea set as well as lunch.
+💰 Expected Cost: You can expect to spend $10 to $20 for a tea set experience in one of Jiufen’s tea houses.
+I spent $19 per person at A-Mei Teahouse, which included a tea set as well as lunch.

-🍀 My take: The tea experience at Amei Teahouse wasn’t as elaborate as I expected, but it was still extremely fun to experience it.
-The views from Amei Teahouse’s terrace were excellent as I was sitting towards the outer area.
+🍀 Lukiih’s Take: The tea experience at A-Mei Teahouse wasn’t as elaborate as I expected, but it was still charming and unique to experience.
+The views from the terrace were excellent as I was facing some stunning views.

-🍚 What to try: Here are six famous, traditional food and snacks to try in Jiufen Old Street:
+🍚 Things To Eat: Here are six famous, traditional food and snacks to try in Jiufen Old Street:

-💰 Expected cost: The majority of snacks in Jiufen Old Street will cost $30 to $60 NT (~$1 to $3 USD).
-I spent less than $10 USD per person trying five snacks and getting a rice bowl.
+💰 Expected Cost: The majority of snacks in Jiufen Old Street will cost $30 to $60 NT (about $1 to $3).
+I spent less than $10 per person trying five snacks and getting a rice bowl.

-🍀 My take: Jiufen Old Street has an overwhelming number of snack options to try.
+🍀 Lukiih’s Take: Jiufen Old Street has an overwhelming number of snack options to try.
 It makes sense to prioritize eating one to two of the famous ones, but given the low prices, I also recommend going on a tasting adventure and trying multiple things that pique your interest.

 4. Hike the Keelung Mountain Trail

-🤔 Why: For a view of Jiufen and even Taipei on clear days, you can hike the Keelung Mountain Trail located about a 5-minute walk from Old Street.
+🤔 Why: For a view of Jiufen and even Taipei on clear days, you can hike the Keelung Mountain Trail located about a five-minute walk from Old Street.

-🍀 My take: The Keelung Mountain Trail gives you similar views to the Teapot Mountain hike, so I did the latter instead because it has a rock scramble.
+🍀 Lukiih’s Take: The Keelung Mountain Trail gives you similar views to the Teapot Mountain hike, so I did the latter instead because it has a rock scramble.
 Keelung Mountain is a better option if you want a shorter and closer hike.

-For more hikes and natures, consider visiting Taroko Gorge, one of Taiwan’s top natural attractions.
+For more hikes and nature, visit Taroko Gorge, one of Taiwan’s top natural attractions.

-Jiufen’s town is small and you might want to do other things after four hours there.
-Here are five famous attractions near Jiufen that you can visit in rough priority order.
+Jiufen is a small town, and after four hours there, you might want to do other things.
+Here are the five best places near Jiufen, in rough priority order.

 🤔 Why: Teapot Mountain has breathtaking coastal views of Jiufen and a fun, optional rock scramble at the top.

-💰 Expected cost: There is no entrance fee to access Teapot Mountain, but the Quan Ji Tang parking lot near the trailhead costs $3 USD per vehicle.
+💰 Admission Fee: Free.
+The Quan Ji Tang parking lot near the trailhead costs $3 per vehicle.

-The parking lot has a vending machine where you can buy Asian sports drinks for less than $1 USD.
+The parking lot has a vending machine where you can buy Asian sports drinks for less than $1.
 I highly recommend getting FIN or Pocari Sweat, which are refreshing and less sugary than Gatorade.

-🍀 My take: Teapot Mountain was my stop before Jiufen Old Street and hiking it was a great experience right before my tea and lunch experience at a Jiufen teahouse.
-The rock scramble was incredibly fun and the beautiful scenery is well worth the hike.
+🍀 Lukiih’s Take: Teapot Mountain was my stop before Jiufen Old Street, and hiking it was a great experience right before my tea and lunch experience at a Jiufen teahouse.
+The rock scramble was incredibly fun, and the beautiful scenery was well worth the hike.

-For more hikes and natures, consider visiting Taroko Gorge, one of Taiwan’s top natural attractions.
+For more hikes and natures, visit Taroko Gorge.

 🤔 Why: The Golden Waterfall is a waterfall near Jiufen with a distinct, natural golden coloring from all the minerals in the water and soil.
 It’s a popular place for a quick stop.

-🚗 Getting there: The Golden Waterfall is a 10-minute drive from Jiufen Old Street.
+🚗 Getting There: The Golden Waterfall is a 10-minute drive from Jiufen Old Street.
 You can take a taxi there or get there via an organized tour.
-Highly-rated Jiufen tours like this one will often include the Golden Waterfall as a quick stop.
+Highly-rated Jiufen tours will often include the Golden Waterfall as a quick stop.

-🍀 My take: Golden Waterfall is a nice, quick stop if your transportation is easy or cheap.
+🍀 Lukiih’s Take: Golden Waterfall is a nice, quick stop if your transportation is easy or cheap.
 I wouldn’t necessarily recommend it if you have to go out of your way to see it.

-🤔 Why: The Gold Museum is the main attraction of Jinguashi, a former mining town near Jiufen that developed during a gold rush.
+🤔 Why: The Gold Museum is the main attraction of Jinguashi, a former mining town near Jiufen that developed during a gold rush in the Qing Dynasty.
 You can learn about the town’s notable historic mines while being surrounded by lush, green trees at the museum.

 For a long hike, you can walk from Jiufen to Gold Museum to start the Teapot Mountain Trail hike from there.

-🍀 My take: I didn’t make it to the Gold Museum during my Jiufen trip.
+🍀 Lukiih’s Take: I didn’t make it to the Gold Museum during my Jiufen trip.
 I would have prioritized it had I wanted to hike Teapot Mountain later in the day since there’s a trailhead there.
 I hear it’s a great place to be indoors after a hot day in Jiufen in the summer.

 4. Visit Shifen Waterfall